cal-overflow/site/src/content/books/008-everything-is-fucked.md

 > The problem isn't that we don't know how *not* to get punched in the face.
 The problem is that, at some point, likely a long time ago, we got punched in the face, and instead of punching back, we decided we deserved it.

 > While pain is inevitable, suffering is always a choice...
 There is always a separation between what we experience and how we interpret that experience.

+> When you attempt to barter for happiness, you destroy happiness.
+When you try to enforce freedom, you negate freedom.
+When you try to create equality, you undermine equality.